cbottrell/HPC_IPMU/README.md

     conda activate tf39_cpu

-## Batch jobs
+## Python in Batch jobs

 The same principle applies to job scripts in batch mode.
 In your job script, simply activate the conda environment before execution of your program.
-For example:
+For example, after creating a path for your output and error files at /home/username/PBS, you could execute the following job script:

     #!/bin/bash
     #PBS -N Demo
-    #PBS -o /home/connor.bottrell/Scratch/pbs
+    #PBS -o /home/username/PBS
-    #PBS -e /home/connor.bottrell/Scratch/pbs
+    #PBS -e /home/username/PBS
     #PBS -l select=1:ncpus=1:mem=4gb
     #PBS -l walltime=0:0:30
     #PBS -u username